 Then, set up a backwards budget to help you attack the big picture goals.
 This kind of budget encourages you to (1) define your big picture financial goals, (2) pay your future self first, (3) automate your financial goals, and then to (4) spend lavishly on the money that is left!

 What you have left, is the money you can spend intentionally and with zero judgement, because you’ve already taken care of your financial goals first!

 Step 2.
 Take a Minute to Think

 While we can consult the research on what makes people happy, it is also important for us to spend time thinking on the subject for ourselves.
-Most studies on the subject find that people generate more satisfaction from experiences rather than from things.

 This could mean going skiing in the mountains, spending a long weekend at the beach, or going to a Big City you’ve never seen.
 As mentioned above, though, it should be well planned and travel stress kept to a minimum!